top of page

 In the case of the aparthotel, the building had incredible heritage but needed layout improvements and a clear interior identity.
 Seeing it in person allowed us to assess how light moved, how the space flowed, and how the interior could attract its target market.

-B. Adding value early.
+• Adding value early.

 An architect’s job is specific, but interior layout optimisation isn’t part of it.
-An interior designer, however, can add huge value at this stage - improving flow, refining proportions and enhancing guest experience.
+An interior designer, however, can add huge value at this stage; improving flow, refining proportions and enhancing guest experience.
 Spotting potential issues early can prevent costly mistakes.

-For example, on another project we discovered kitchen windows were lower than standard worktop height, something that could have caused chaos if found once build had started.
+For example, on another project we discovered kitchen windows were lower than standard worktop height, something that could have caused chaos if found on site.
+These early insights save time, money and stress.
+This is an extreme example; however, we always find several areas that can be improved.

-The site visit then informs the General Arrangement (GA) drawings, which you’ll see more on in Step 3.
+The site visit then informs the General Arrangement (GA) drawings, which you’ll see more on in Step 3

-2. Creative Concept
+1. Creative Concept

 Back in the studio, we develop the creative concept - two or three design directions presented as mood boards.

-For this aparthotel design, we drew inspiration from the surrounding countryside, the building’s character and the client’s brief: a luxury, modern look with classic influences.
-The chosen concept becomes the design foundation.
-The consistent thread running through every apartment, corridor and the elegant entrance hallway.
+For this aparthotel design, we drew inspiration from the surrounding countryside, the building’s character and the client’s brief: a luxury, modern look with classic influences

-3. Internal Space Planning
+4. Internal Space Planning

 With the brand identity in place, the next step is refining the internal layouts through a GA (General Arrangement) drawing.